40 Cast-Iron Skillet Recipes for Thanksgiving

 Many terrific recipes change hands at my ladies' bridge group's monthly get-togethers.
 That's where I discovered this zippy, tempting dish.
 The garlic, asparagus, Parmesan cheese and red pepper flakes create an irresistible taste combination. —Jean Fisher, Redlands, California

-Because there are just a few ingredients in this recipe, you’ll get the best results if you use the finest-quality ingredients, like fresh Vidalia onions and aged Parmesan cheese. —Lisa Speer, Palm Beach, Florida
+Because there are only a few ingredients in this recipe, you’ll get the best results if you use the finest-quality foods, like a fresh Vidalia onion and aged Parmesan cheese. —Lisa Speer, Palm Beach, Florida

 These puffy dinner rolls take on rich color when you add squash to the dough.
 Any squash variety works.
 I've even used cooked carrots. —Marcia Whitney, Gainesville, Florida

 My nephew helped me create these soft and colorful rolls.
 He named them “wheelies” because the spiral shapes remind him of his toy trucks. —Dianna Wara, Washington, Illinois

 Bold, savory flavor from bacon, Stilton cheese and fresh garlic take mashed potatoes to a whole new level.
 This side dish is so rich and satisfying, it could be eaten as an entree! —Jamie Brown-Miller, Napa, California